 Document Preparation Stage LDS Target Date

-New Local Plan Issues & Options consultation May/June/July 2019
+New Local Plan Issues & Options consultation

+May/June/July 2019

-Preferred Option Consultation (non statutory stage) July/August 2020
+Preferred Option Consultation (non

+statutory stage) SPRING 2021

-Pre-Submission (Regulation 19) consultation February 2021
+Pre-Submission (Regulation 19)

+consultation WINTER 2021/22

-Submission August 2021
+Submission

+SUMMER 2022

-Examination in Public November 2021
+Examination in Public

+WINTER 2022

-Adoption July 2022
+Adoption

+SUMMER 2023

-4.1 Setting out a future timetable is not straight forward.
+- 4.1 Setting out a future timetable is not straight forward.
 For example the time it takes to move from Pre-Submission to Submission depends upon the level and complexity of objections, and therefore the length of time it will take to process them, which cannot be quantified until after the plan has been consulted upon.
 At the point of Submission of the plan to the Secretary of State the plan timetable is in the hands of the Planning Inspectorate and will depend upon on a range of factors which are outside of the control of the local authority.
-These factors include the need for a pre-hearing meeting, the availability of an inspector to examine the plan and the length and complexity of the hearing process.
-Time has been factored in with the best possible information available at the present time to enable these changes to be considered but it needs to be acknowledged that changes may need to be made to the timetable again depending on what transpires.

-- 4.2 Appendix B sets out a risk register which identifies risks to the delivery of the Local Plan.
-These risks will be kept under review to ensure that risks are addressed quickly if they arise. - 4.3 Appendix C sets out the resources in relation to Local Plan production. - 4.4 Missed milestones from the previously published LDS in 2018 have been due to various factors including: - Vacancies that have arisen through recent retirements and redeployment of technical assistant into a new post (below) as well as the Planning Policy Manager leaving in March 2019 to take up a new position.
-A Planning Policy Manager has been recruited and took up the position in July 2019.
-There are still a number of vacancies to fill and these will be advertised as soon as possible. - Increasing workload in relation to Neighbourhood Plans. - Recruitment of a Planning Obligations Officer and putting in place procedures to deal with contributions received and governance arrangements to enable allocation.
+These factors include the need for a pre-hearing meeting, the availability of an inspector to examine the plan and the length and complexity of the hearing process. - 4.2 The revised timetable takes into account the best information available at this time and reflects lead in times to obtain consents and approvals to move between different stages of the Local Plan Review.
+Further changes may need to be made to the timetable again depending on what transpires. - 4.3 Appendix B sets out a risk register which identifies risks to the delivery of the Local Plan.
+These risks will be kept under review to ensure that risks are addressed quickly if they arise. - 4.4 Appendix C sets out the resources in relation to Local Plan production. - 4.5 Missed milestones from the previously published LDS in 2019 have been due to various factors including: - Team restructure in response to vacancies that had arisen through retirements during 2019.
+The Principal Planner departed in January 2020 and the position was not filled until May 2020.
+There has been a period of reduced capacity while recruitment has been carried out and bringing the team up to a level of understanding.
+The LDS assumes full team capacity and successful recruitment into vacancies. - The Coronavirus Pandemic necessitated a national lockdown and an immediate switch to homeworking.
+These new ways of working affected timescales for evidence documents being prepared by contractors.
+Procurement was also delayed. - Consideration of 'Changes to the Current Planning System' consultation and 'Planning for the Future' White Paper consultation required detailed responses to the proposals that would potentially streamline and modernise the planning system including a revised method for assessing local housing need.